 Is it too late to apply for loan modification if I have received a foreclosure notice?

 No. Federal law says that if you have not been reviewed for a modification since January 10, 2014, if a complete loan modification application is submitted prior to Final Judgment, the lender must not apply for Final Judgment until the application is reviewed and the Home Owner has the chance to appeal any decision.
 If a complete loan modification application is submitted at least 38 days prior to the Sheriff Sale, the lender must adjourn the sale and review the application and the Home Owner should receive the chance to appeal any decision.
-In New Jersey, a Home Owner has the right to two (2) adjournments of the sale and each adjournment is for two (2) weeks, so a Home Owner can adjourn a Sheriff sale for 28 days.
-Therefore, a Home Owner can submit a complete modification application ten (10) days prior to the sale and then use the adjournments to adjourn the sale for 28 days, and the lender must review the application because there will be 38 days between the time of the application and sale.
+In New Jersey, a Home Owner has the right to two (2) adjournments of the sale and each adjournment is for up to 30 days, so a Home Owner can adjourn a Sheriff sale for a total of 60 days.
+Therefore, a Home Owner can submit a complete modification application ten (10) days prior to the sale and then use the adjournments to adjourn the sale for 60 days, and the lender must review the application because there will be 38 days between the time of the application and sale.

 What constitutes a complete application?

 This is a common source of confusion as lenders will continually say the application is incomplete and more documents are needed.
 The best advice is to have an experienced New Jersey attorney prepare and submit the application to be sure everything needed is included.
 An experienced attorney can issue Requests for Information to confirm the application is complete and Notices of Error under the federal regulations if the lender improperly claims the application is incomplete.
 If a complete application is not reviewed as required, it is possible to file a Federal Complaint against the servicer and have them pay damages and attorney fees.

 Why is my lender telling me my application is incomplete?